TheBestAstroNOT/r3localetest/docs/functions/parse_r3locale_bytes.md

 ## Usage
 The `parse_r3locale_bytes` function is a rust only function and doesn't support C interop.
-It takes a sequence of bytes (&[u8]) of the file you want to parse (pre-sanitised) and returns a Result<LocaleTable, ParseR3Error>.
+It takes a sequence of bytes `&[u8]` of the file you want to parse (must be pre-sanitised) and returns a Result<LocaleTable, ParseR3Error>.

 ### Main Function Usage